GongXudong/fly-craft/README.md

 * **RT** Dict: The configurations of the Reach Target Termination (used by non-Markovian reward)
   * _use_ Boolean: whether use this termination;
-  * _integral_time_length_ Integer: the number of consecutive seconds required to achieve the accuracy of determining achievement;
+  * _integral_time_length_ Integer (s): the number of consecutive seconds required to achieve the accuracy of determining achievement;
-  * _v_threshold_ Float: the error band used to determine whether true air speed meets the requirements;
+  * _v_threshold_ Float (m/s): the error band used to determine whether true air speed meets the requirements;
-  * _angle_threshold_ Float: the error band used to determine whether the direction of velocity vector meets the requirements;
+  * _angle_threshold_ Float (deg): the error band used to determine whether the direction of velocity vector meets the requirements;
   * _termination_reward_ Float: the reward the agent receives when triggering RT.
 * **RT_SINGLE_STEP** Dict: The configurations of the Reach Target Termination (used by Markovian reward)
   * _use_ Boolean: whether use this termination;
-  * _v_threshold_ Float: the error band used to determine whether true air speed meets the requirements;
+  * _v_threshold_ Float (m/s): the error band used to determine whether true air speed meets the requirements;
-  * _angle_threshold_ Float: the error band used to determine whether the direction of velocity vector meets the requirements;
+  * _angle_threshold_ Float (deg): the error band used to determine whether the direction of velocity vector meets the requirements;
   * _termination_reward_ Float: the reward the agent receives when triggering RT_SINGLE_STEP.
 * **C** Dict: The configurations of Crash Termination
   * _use_ Boolean: whether use this termination;
-  * _h0_ Float: the altitude threshold below which this termination triggers;
+  * _h0_ Float (m): the altitude threshold below which this termination triggers;
   * _is_termination_reward_based_on_steps_left_ Boolean: whether calculate the reward (penalty) based on the max_episode_step and the current steps;
   * _termination_reward_ Float: the reward when triggers this termination under the condition of 'is_termination_reward_based_on_steps_left == False'.
 * **ES** Dict: The configurations of Extreme State Termination
   * _use_ Boolean: whether use this termination;
-  * _v_max_ Float: the maximum value of true air speed. when the true air speed exceeding this value, this termination triggers;
+  * _v_max_ Float (m/s): the maximum value of true air speed. when the true air speed exceeding this value, this termination triggers;
-  * _p_max_ Float: the maximum value of roll angular speed. when the roll angular speed exceeding this value, this termination triggers;
+  * _p_max_ Float (deg/s): the maximum value of roll angular speed. when the roll angular speed exceeding this value, this termination triggers;
   * _is_termination_reward_based_on_steps_left_ Boolean: whether calculate the reward (penalty) based on the max_episode_step and the current steps;
   * _termination_reward_ Float: the reward when triggers this termination under the condition of 'is_termination_reward_based_on_steps_left == False'.
 * **T** Dict: The configurations of Timeout Termination